A Rule-Aware Prompt Framework for Structured Numeric Reasoning in Cyber-Physical Systems: Introduction

 \section{Introduction}

-Cyber-physical systems (CPS), including electric power grids, industrial automation, and transportation networks, are engineered around structured numeric telemetry and explicit operating rules.
-Measurements such as voltages, flows, temperatures, and pressures are collected at high frequency from heterogeneous sensors and are interpreted against statistical limits, safety envelopes, and physical invariants.
-Extracting actionable decisions from this data typically relies on application-specific models and carefully tuned pipelines, which can be difficult to adapt as system conditions and sensing infrastructure evolve.
+Modern smart grids are engineered around structured numeric telemetry and explicit operating rules that together sustain reliable and secure electricity delivery.
+Measurements such as bus voltage magnitudes, nodal active and reactive power injections, and line power flows are collected at high frequency from supervisory control and data acquisition (SCADA) systems and phasor measurement units (PMUs), and are interpreted against statistical control limits, protection thresholds, and physical invariants derived from AC power flow.
+Extracting actionable decisions from these data typically relies on application-specific estimators, classifiers, and carefully tuned detection pipelines, which can be difficult to adapt as grid topology, operating conditions, and sensing infrastructure evolve.

 In parallel, large language models (LLMs) have demonstrated strong capabilities in natural language understanding, code generation, and tool-augmented decision support~\cite{MinaeeLLM2025,HanPretrained2021,HuynhCodeGen2025}.
 Built primarily on the Transformer architecture~\cite{Vaswani2017}, these models can support diverse tasks through prompting, in-context learning, and lightweight fine-tuning.
 Recent surveys and position papers highlight the emerging role of LLMs as agentic decision-support tools across domains~\cite{PlaatAgentic2025}.
-In electric power systems, for example, LLMs are being explored for system analysis, market operations, and operator support~\cite{ZhangPowerAgent2024,MajumderEnergyLLM2024}.
+In the power sector, LLMs are being explored for system analysis, market operations, planning, and operator support, suggesting a promising pathway toward agentic intelligence in grid operations~\cite{ZhangPowerAgent2024,MajumderEnergyLLM2024}.

-However, most existing CPS applications remain predominantly text-centric, relying on logs, alerts, or operator messages rather than directly operating on high-dimensional numeric telemetry governed by explicit rules.
-When numeric data are naively serialized as tokens, LLM behavior can become sensitive to representation choices and may drift away from the underlying decision rules, even if those rules are available to the model in textual form.
-This is particularly problematic in safety-critical CPS domains, where decisions must remain traceable to well-understood statistical or physical criteria~\cite{ZaboliADGrid2024,XuLRMSurvey2025}.
+However, most existing grid-oriented deployments remain predominantly text-centric, relying on operator logs, alarm messages, and documentation rather than directly operating on high-dimensional numeric telemetry governed by explicit rules.
+Anomaly detection (AD), which is critical for grid resilience against sensor faults, measurement errors, and cyber intrusions, is a representative downstream task in which this gap is particularly visible~\cite{ZaboliADGrid2024}.
+When numeric grid data are naively serialized as tokens, LLM behavior can become sensitive to representation choices and may drift away from the underlying decision rules, even if those rules are available to the model in textual form.
+This is especially problematic in safety-critical power system operations, where decisions must remain traceable to well-understood statistical or physical criteria~\cite{XuLRMSurvey2025}.